 Thank you for checking out our Python programming content.
 All of the Python lessons and exercises we provide are free of charge.
 Also, majority of the Python exercises have an online and interactive interface which can be helpful in the early stages of learning computer programming.

-However, we do recommend having a local Python setup on your computer as soon as possible.
-Anaconda is another free distribution and an comes as a complete package with lots of libraries and useful software (such as Spyder IDE and Jupyter Notebook) You can check out this: simple Anaconda installation tutorial.
+However, we do recommend you to have a local Python setup on your computer as soon as possible.
+Anaconda is a free distribution and it comes as a complete package with lots of libraries and useful software (such as Spyder IDE and Jupyter Notebook) You can check out this: simple Anaconda installation tutorial.